 - Build in flexibility as a matter of strategy when designing applications to ensure portability now and in the future.

-Best practices to reduce costs:
+Best practices to reduce costs

-- Scale DOWN as well as UP
+- Ensure you have the option to scale DOWN as well as UP.

-- Create alerts to track cloud spending
+- Create alerts to track cloud spending.

-Disadvantages of Cloud Computing: Closing Thoughts
+Disadvantages of cloud computing: Closing thoughts

 Many organizations benefit from the agility, scale, and pay-per-use billing that cloud services offer.
 However, as with any infrastructure service, the suitability of cloud computing for your specific use case should be assessed in a risk-based evaluation.
 Build in time for research and planning to understand how the cloud will affect your business.